web3privacy/hackathon-2025-berlin/hacker-manual.md

     * Creating video guides for protocols

 ## **MENTORS**
-To help you build meaningful, user-centered solutions with real impact, we’ve brought in trusted, independent mentors—each with deep, hands-on expertise across diverse fields.
+To help you build user-centered solutions for real impact, we’ve brought in trusted mentors—each with deep, hands-on expertise across diverse fields.

 At W3PN HACKS we embrace a holistic approach, offering support from technical execution and idea validation to socio-cultural insight.

-Let’s build tools that truly matter—now.
+### Let’s build tools that truly matter—now.

 ![Screenshot 2025-05-15 at 15.37.17](https://hackmd.io/_uploads/BJ-HCwXWle.jpg)